Endometriosis

 Hysterectomy

 If you don’t want to have children in the future, your gynaecologist may suggest a hysterectomy.
-This is a larger operation to remove your womb, and often, your ovaries.
+This is a larger operation to remove your womb, and often also your ovaries.
 This operation can also be done using keyhole surgery.

-If you have your ovaries removed, you’re likely to have menopausal symptoms afterwards, such as hot flushes.
-Your specialist may suggest taking hormone replacement therapy (HRT).
-Talk to your gynaecologist about the pros and cons of this type of surgery.
+If you have your ovaries removed, you’re likely to have menopause symptoms afterwards, such as hot flushes.
+Your specialist may suggest you take hormone replacement therapy (HRT).
+Talk to your gynaecologist about the pros and cons of this type of endometriosis surgery.

 Complications of endometriosis